-But as the internet has become ubiquitous and most business tools are now based online, there’s been a natural progression towards cloud-based POS systems.
-Let’s look at what cloud-based point of sale systems are and how it differs from locally hosted POS systems.
+But now that most business tools are based online, there’s been a natural progression towards cloud-based POS systems.
+You may ask: why cloud POS?
+Let’s look at what it is and how it’s fundamentally different from locally hosted POS systems.

-Cloud-based point of sale systems process and store sales data online as opposed to locally on your own computer or on-premise server.
+Cloud-based POS systems process and store sales data online as opposed to locally on your computer or on-premise server.